TheSynt4x/Blog/README.md

 # Blog
-A content management system built with Slim 3 PHP framework.
+<p>A content management system built with Slim 3 PHP framework.
 This content management system uses twig templating system and illuminate database for fast querying of results.
 The blog is very simple and simplicity is it's key.
-This was one of my first projects made with bootstrap and has gone through a lot of development since, it utilizes bootstrap 4 as of the moment.
+This was one of my first projects made with bootstrap and has gone through a lot of development since, it utilizes bootstrap 4 as of the moment.</p>

-Features:
+<p>Features:</p>
 <ul>
   <li>Posts - 100%</li>
   <li>Login/Register - 100%</li>
   <li>Comments - 100%</li>
 </ul>

+<p>and more...</p>

 More features to come:
 <ul>